intel/iotivity-node/spec/iot-js-spec-new.md

 - Returns a Promise object and continue asynhronously.
 - Issue an endpoint discovery request on devices: a multicast request "GET /oic/res" to "All CoAP nodes" (224.0.1.187 for IPv4 and FF0X::FD for IPv6, port 5683).
 - As devices are discovered one by one, fire an ```ondevicefound``` event with an ```OicDeviceFoundEvent``` structure, containing an ```OicDeviceInfo``` object and a sequence of OicResource objects, which should contain the information specified by discovery (usually URI, resource type, interfaces, and media types).
-- When the discovery process is finished, resolve the Promise.
+- If the sending the request fails, reject the Promise, otherwise resolve the Promise.
-- If there is an error during discovery, reject Promise with the error.
+- If there is an error during discovery, fire a ```discoveryerror``` event on the device.
-(The devices found so far have been delivered via the ```ondevicefound``` event.)
+- For each found device fire the ```devicefound``` event.

 ### OicResource.findResources
 Signature: